Alam Street Apartment

 The apartment is set with within the vibrant neighborhood of Badaro, which despite its location in central Beirut is colloquially referred to as the city’s ‘village’ owing to its abundance of green spaces.

-The furniture selection elegantly combines original pieces by design icons like Le Corbusier, George Nelson, and William Katavalos with contemporary accents from Shigeru Ban, Erwan Bouroullec, and Patricia Urquiola.
+The furniture selection elegantly combines original pieces by design icons like Le Corbusier, George Nelson, and William Katavolos with contemporary accents from Shigeru Ban, Erwan Bouroullec, and Patricia Urquiola.
 Each piece resonates with the spirit of modernism to exacting effect.

 Program

-Residential Restoration
+Residential

 Build-Up Area